-Meet Isaac Archuleta, Registered Psychotherapist
+Meet Isaac Archuleta, Professional Counselor

-Meet Isaac Archuleta, MA
+Meet Isaac Archuleta, MA, LPC, NCC

 Isaac graduated from a CACREP accredited program at Denver Seminary in May of 2011, earning a masters degree in Community Counseling.
 Isaac conducted major research that assessed the interactions between gay individuals and the Christian church, an issue that inspires his professional focus.
 Since Isaac has dealt with personal issues in a therapeutic setting, he knows the value of feeling safe, accepted, and understood within the counseling relationship.
 In addition, his personal experiences have been refined and conceptualized through his formal education, allowing Isaac the ability to offer efficient professional care to clients and family members who deal with the variety of issues life can produce.